US

 Sales performance

-With the help of this CRM function, managers will find it a breeze to monitor the team performance, identify problem zones, and address issues whenever they crop up.
+With the help of this CRM function, managers will find it a breeze to monitor team performance, identify problem zones, and address issues whenever they crop up.

 Chat integration